Proto:Super Castlevania IV

 It's unknown what this room was intended to be, as the room and its value were completely erased in the final game, but from appearances, it might have been similar to Block 5-0A: The Tower of Terror from the previous game.
-It could also be the bridging phrase between Block 9 and Block A as Room #38 being the room used as the starting point of Block A in the final game, and what appears to be the upper exit of a massive staircase roughly matches the entrance of Room #38 in position and shape.
+It could also be the originally intended starting phrase of Block A as Room #38 (Labeled as Block A-2 in the prototype) being the room, which is, repurposed as the starting point of Block A in the final game (Labeled as Block A-1 in final), and what appears to be the upper exit of the massive staircase in Room #37 roughly matches the entrance of Room #38 in position and shape.

 As mentioned above, Block 7-1 onward uses temporary graphics for its terrain: